Daily Star (United Kingdom): Regular features

-For over 40 years, the newspaper regularly featured a photograph of a topless glamour model (called a "Star Babe") on weekdays, in a similar vein to The Sun's former Page 3 feature.
-The feature discovered some well-known models, most notably Rachel Ter Horst in 1993 and Lucy Pinder in 2003.
-In April 2019, the paper changed from publishing topless models on its third page to publishing clothed glamour images.
-It was the last mainstream British tabloid to discontinue the tradition of printing topless images, after The Sun ended its own Page 3 feature in 2015.
+For over 40 years, the newspaper regularly featured a photograph of a topless glamour model (called a "Star Bird") on weekdays, in a similar vein to The Sun's former Page 3 feature.
+The feature discovered some well-known models, most notably Rachel ter Horst in 1993 and Lucy Pinder in 2003.
+In April 2019, the paper claimed it changed from publishing topless models on its third page to publishing clothed glamour images.
+It also claimed it was the last mainstream British tabloid to discontinue the tradition of printing topless images, after The Sun ended its own Page 3 feature in 2015.
 The paper's glamour photographer is Jeany Savage.

 Other regular features in the Daily Star include Wired, a daily gossip column edited by James Cabooter, "Hot TV", a television news column edited by Ed Gleave and Peter Dyke, Mike Ward's weekly television review page and "Forum", a daily page devoted to readers' text messages, which are apparently printed verbatim.
 Opinion columns by Dominik Diamond and Vanessa Feltz were discontinued in 2008.
 Until he died in 2012, the chief football writer was Brian Woolnough, lured from The Sun in 2001 for a £200,000 pay packet.

 The paper's leader column, entitled "The Daily Star Says", appears most days on Page 6.

 Controversies

 Jeffrey Archer

 In 1987, the newspaper lost a high-profile libel action brought by Jeffrey Archer, leading to an award of £500,000 in damages, over allegations of Archer's involvement with a prostitute, Monica Coghlan.
 The editor of the Daily Star, Lloyd Turner, was sacked six weeks after the trial.
 However, the newspaper always stood by its story, and on 19 July 2001 Archer was found guilty of perjury and perverting the course of justice at the 1987 trial and was sentenced to a total of four years' imprisonment.
 The paper later launched a bid to reclaim £2.2 million – the original payout plus interest and damages.
-In October 2002, it was reported that this action had been setlled with an out of court payment of £1.5 million by Archer.
+In October 2002, it was reported that this action had been settled with an out of court payment of £1.5 million by Archer.